Skip to main content

 3. Activity is limited to the booth space only.
 Free standing display items, such as easels or flip charts must be kept directly behind or on the assigned table space.

-4. Amplified sound or live music is not permitted at table spaces.
+4. Amplified sound or live music is not permitted at booth spaces.

-5. Authorized representatives of the organization, university department or university partner must staff the table at all times.
+5. An authorized representative of the student organization, university department or university partner must be present at all times.

 6. Non-University groups may not independently reserve booth space.
-Non-university groups can either be sponsored by the University Career Center (if appropriate), or discuss sponsorship opportunities with the Stamp Development Coordinator.
+Non-university groups can either be sponsored by the University Career Center (if appropriate), or discuss sponsorship opportunities with the Student Affairs Development Coordinator.

 CAMPUS RECREATION & WELLNESS SPACES